A message from Dr. Richey. Click here to learn more.

 What is a high-risk pregnancy?

 High-risk pregnancies involve an increased risk of complications that may endanger the life of the mother, baby, or both.
-Dr. Richey manages normal and high-risk pregnancies at her practice.
+The Balanced Births team manages normal and high-risk pregnancies at her practice.

 Some pregnancies are considered high risk from the beginning.
 Other times, risk factors can develop along the way.
 Factors that make a pregnancy high risk include: